 We are happy to announce the ability to share infrastructure between accounts in a secure way.
-You can also define what actions can be taken against those shared resources giving you fine grain control.
+You can also define what actions you can take against those shared resources giving you fine grain control.
 This new functionality will allow you to share various sets of resources with one or more other accounts.
 We call each policy an Access Control List or ACL for short.
 You can have as many ACLs as you want depending on your needs and changes you make are live so they take effect immediately.
-Oh and best of all ACLs are completely free to use.
+Not to mention, all ACLs are completely free to use.

 The framework is designed to be simple, transparent and easy to maintain.
 Real security comes from tools that people actually use and actively maintain so we’ve used that principle for the sharing of cloud infrastructure.